caohch-1/Tetris-AI/README.md

 - Usage

+To run at default weights,
 ```
-python heuristic_agent.py --gui=1 --test_num=300 ## For detail See src/arg_parser_heur.py
+python heuristic_agent.py --gui=1 --test_num=300
 ```
-If you want to change the weight of 8 features, add --w1=-1 --w2=-2... --w8=-5 to the command to change weights of each feature. e.g.
+To change the weight of 8 features, add --w1=-1 --w2=-2... --w8=-5 to the command to change weights of each feature.(For detail See src/arg_parser_heur.py)

+e.g.
 ```
 python heuristic_agent.py --gui=1 --test_num=300 --w1=-1 --w2=5